 The traditional model of IT-delivered BI reports doesn't work in the modern enterprise because it takes too long to develop and deliver even static reports that have limited utility, Richardson said.
 But the shadow IT approach, in which business units implement their own BI and data visualization tools, creates redundancies and data silos, he added.

 Richardson instead recommended a hybrid approach, which involves creating a centralized analytics team that sets governance policies, best practices and tools preferences.
 Then, decentralized teams that are embedded in business units and report to the centralized group lead BI, analytics and visualization initiatives on behalf of individual operations.

 "This represents the reality of what happens," Richardson said.
 "People always used Excel to analyze data in a distributed way.
 What we're saying now is, we can provide you better tools."

 Flexibility is key to BI and analytics value

-Joao Tapadinhas, a Gartner analyst who also spoke at the summit, said building flexibility into analytics platforms is key to maximizing the value of BI today.
+Joao Tapadinhas, a Gartner analyst who also spoke at the summit, said building flexibility into analytics platforms is key to maximizing the value of BI and data visualization today.
 The typical function of BI, monitoring key performance indicators to understand how your business is performing, is still important -- but it's not going to revolutionize a business, Tapadinhas said.
-So he recommended incorporating it into other higher-value capabilities.
+As a result, he recommended incorporating it into higher-value capabilities.

 Automation is going to drive a lot of this, according to Tapadinhas.
-As software vendors incorporate advanced machine learning and AI into their platforms, he said enterprises will be able to put certain BI functions on autopilot, enabling users to simply check in on some predefined metrics when the information is needed rather than requiring teams of developers to build and maintain reports.
+He said that as software vendors incorporate advanced machine learning and AI into their platforms, enterprises will be able to put certain BI functions on autopilot, enabling users to simply check in on some predefined metrics when the information is needed rather than requiring teams of developers to build and maintain reports.